-Note: materials developed for the Spring 2023 Assessor Training events in Ljubljana and Rotterdam will be shared with Erasmus+ National Agencies.
+Note: templates used in the CLEAR LTA Assessor Training events will be shared with Erasmus+ NAs.

 Section Title Page: it can be useful to have a space to breathe between the different sections (and sub-sections) of the training.

 Plenary Exchange